ramblingsofadev/docs/exception-handling.md

 $globalExceptionHandler->registerWithPhp();
 ```

 That's it.
-Now, whenever an unhandled error or exception is thrown, the global exception handler will catch it, [log it](#logging), and [render it](#http-exception-renderer).
+Now, whenever an unhandled error or exception is thrown, the global exception handler will catch it, [log it](#logging), and [render it](#api-exception-renderer).
 We'll go into more details on how to customize it below.

 <h2 id="api-exception-renderer">API Exception Renderer</h2>

 `ApiExceptionRenderer` is provided out of the box to simplify rendering API responses for Aphiria applications.
 This renderer tries to create a response using the following steps:

-1. If an [exception response](#exception-responses) exists for the thrown exception, it's used
+1. If an [exception response factory](#exception-responses) exists for the thrown exception, it's used to create a response
 2. Otherwise, if the renderer is configured to use <a href="https://tools.ietf.org/html/rfc7807" target="_blank">problem details</a>, it will create a 500 response with a problem details body
-3. Otherwise, if the renderer does not use problem details, an empty 500 response is used
+3. Otherwise, if the renderer does not use problem details, an empty 500 response is returned

-To turn problem detail responses off, you pass in `false` in the constructor:
+By default, problem details are enabled.
+To disable them, pass in `false` in the constructor:

 ```php
 use Aphiria\Framework\Api\Exceptions\ApiExceptionRenderer;